jluchman/domir/README.md

     ## cyl -2.875790 -2.795816 -2.137632

-`{relaimpo}`’s `calc.relimp` accepts only `lm` models and the variance explained *R*<sup>2</sup> as a fit metric.
-As a result, the function does not ask for model or fit metric type.
+`{relaimpo}`’s `calc.relimp` accepts only `lm` models and the variance explained *R*<sup>2</sup> as a fit statistic.
+As a result, the function does not ask for model or fit statistic type.

 The function’s printed results provide the “lmg” relative importance statistics (i.e., General Dominance Statistics) and, in addition, report